bigstephh732/SC-300-IAM-Labs/Phase-2-Condititional-Access-Basics/Lab07-Sign-In-Logs-Conditional-Access-Evaluation.md

 This is the standard troubleshooting workflow.

 ### What You Learned
-How to access and interpret sign-in logs
+-How to access and interpret sign-in logs
-How Conditional Access decisions are recorded
+-How Conditional Access decisions are recorded
-How to identify why MFA was required or skipped
+-How to identify why MFA was required or skipped
-How to troubleshoot login issues
+-How to troubleshoot login issues
-Why logs are essential for IAM operations
+-Why logs are essential for IAM operations

 ## Screenshots Include:
-Signin-logs
+-Signin-logs
-Signin-overview
+-Signin-overview
-Ca-tab
+-Ca-tab
-Auth-details
+-Auth-details